 Environmental Protection Agency (EPA).

-This regulation establishes tolerances for residues of prometryn in or on succulent snap bean, dill oil, fresh dillweed leaves, and dried dillweed leaves.
-This regulation additionally removes the established tolerance with regional restrictions on dill, since it is superseded by the tolerance on fresh dillweed leaves.
+This regulation establishes tolerances for residues of prometryn in or on multiple commodities which are identified and discussed later in this document.
 Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

-This regulation is effective September 11, 2013.
-Objections and requests for hearings must be received on or before November 12, 2013, and Start Printed Page 55636must be filed in accordance with the instructions provided in 40 CFR part 178 (see also Unit I.C. of the SUPPLEMENTARY INFORMATION).
+This regulation is effective December 4, 2017.
+Objections and requests for hearings must be received on or before February 2, 2018, and must be filed in accordance with the instructions provided in 40 CFR part 178 (see also Unit I.C. of the SUPPLEMENTARY INFORMATION).

 Start Further Info